-The Oze Tokura Freeski Open (February 27-28) has been held every year for the past few years.
-While there have been many FIS-certified competitions in the past, Oze Tokura is now the only one remaining.
+The Oze Tokura Freeski Open (February 27-28), held annually for the past few years, is now the only FIS-sanctioned competition remaining.

-Now in its seventh year, this tournament boasted the highest number of participants ever.
-Since athletes who would normally travel overseas this season stayed in Japan, the competition was more heated than ever before.
+In its seventh year, the event saw the largest number of participants ever.
+As athletes who would normally travel overseas for competitions stayed in Japan this year, it was an unprecedentedly intense competition.
 We received the latest report from Chiho Takao, a member of the organizing committee and former Sochi Olympic slopestyle representative.

 What is the Oze Tokura Free Ski Open?